WayneHuahua/CMASRec/README.md

-# CAST
+# CMASRec
-Code and dataset of our paper "[Context-Aware Seq2seq Translation Model for Sequential Recommendation]" submitted to Information Sciences.
+Code and dataset of our paper "[]" submitted to Information Sciences.

 ## 1. Requirements
 * python 3.6.2